Field Validation Table (FVT): A Test Design Technique for Field Validation

 The underlying principle or main idea behind this technique is to showcase how it can be used to design or write optimal test cases with maximum test coverage.

-Introduction to FVT
+Introduction to Field Validation Table

 Nowadays, delivering quality software is a major challenge and it cannot be compromised at any cost.
-Dependency on the software is increasing like anything day by day.
+Dependency on the software is increasing day by day.
 At the same time quality, functional correctness, and reliability of the software are also becoming a matter of concern.

 Can the quality of software be measured?